oks-erm/quiz-time/README.md

 ## Responsive layout

 The site is designed to be flexible, fluid, responsive and aesthetically enjoyable on all screen sizes and resolutions starting from 375px (based on [statistics for 2022](https://worship.agency/wp-content/uploads/2022/01/mobile-screen-sizes-2022.png)).
-To ensure better visual experience on mobile devices, the neon frame is turned off for the mobile version.
-To provide better user experince the landscape orientation for mobile devices was disabled - if the user attempts rotating a device, the game displays a message and offers to rotate the device back to continue the game.
+To ensure a better visual experience on mobile devices, the neon frame is turned off for the mobile version.
+To provide a better user experience the landscape orientation for mobile devices was disabled - if the user attempts rotating a device, the game displays a message and offers to rotate the device back to continue the game.
 This feature was implemented because in the landscape orientation it was not possible to fit all elements of the game into one screen and it included a lot of unnecessary scrolling.

 ![Orientation](assets/images/readme/orientation.png)

 The choice of breakpoints was based on different aspects, such as typical devices' screen sizes and the intention to provide the best possible presentation of the content for all screen sizes.
 768px breakpoint is meant to hit the iPad mini; 992px is quite common to signify the transition to laptops, and, content-wise, it proved to be reasonable.
 1446px is not a typical choice, but it was preferred based on the content layout.
 The way I see quiz games, they are supposed to be played on bigger screens, as it is easier to read, possibly with a group of people.

-The main game frame is based Grid, with Flex used for the content inside the grid, what allows the website to expand and shrink responsively to a device screen size providing each page's design integrity.
+The main game frame is based Grid, with Flex used for the content inside the grid, which allows the website to expand and shrink responsively to a device screen size providing each page's design integrity.
 Elements must maintain their respective position (or change if intended for better user experience), they do not overlap or misalign, and the content does not overflow.

 ## Feature Considerations